| Other San Antonio Area Roads

 the signalized intersection.
 Therefore, that single lane on the

-overpass is roughly equivalent to two lanes at the signalized
+overpass is roughly equivalent to the two lanes from SH 151 today at

 intersection.
 (The third through lane at the intersection services